snowman-repos/book/project_managers/README.md

-EXAMPLE SMALL WEBSITE BRIEF
-Let’s take the following common brief to a small agency or freelancer as our example scenario.

-“Hey web nerdy geek person, I own a one man band catering business.
-I want a small website so people can find me, view my menus and book my services online.
-I want to be able to update the website content myself, edit my menus, upload images to the menu gallery and receive orders via e-mail.
-I’d like to launch in 4 weeks and have a £3000 budget.”

-Notice I omitted the requirement to be number one on Google for the keyword “food”.
-This would clearly cost at least another £1000.

-PLANNING?
-PAH, NO NEED, NO TIME – BORING!
-Ah (I hear you say), a small simple website, could probably get started on designing the homepage straight away, let’s get it on!!!

-The truth is, yes, you could dive straight into your sketchbook or Photoshop and get designing, but what will go on the homepage exactly?
-At this point you could guess based on, what is usually, a slightly woolly set of initial meeting notes.
-But the reality is you just don’t know and the chances are you will spend time on several revisions of the homepage and it’s widgets until you get the client’s approval.

-If you get it right first time then you got lucky or you’re a psychic web designer (If psychic please contact me for immediate employment opportunity).

-By diving in and getting the homepage approved by the client you will have used a certain amount of project time, but how much did you have allocated for the homepage design and what date should it have been signed off by in order to remain on track for launch?

-If you don’t know the exact answers to these questions your project is already out of control.

-Despite this, you press on and get approval for all design, hooray!
-You begin to start the functional phase of the project only to discover the client wants a rotating banner on the homepage and wants to be able to do a whole host of other things dynamically that when designing you had envisaged being static elements – oh the pain of re-opening the design phase of the project after ‘approval’.

-But, what about if you choose to hold off from the production side of things and start with some project planning…

-PRAGMATIC WEB PROJECT PLANNING
 Ok, so the above scenario is a little exaggerated to illustrate the point, but I challenge anyone, and I include myself, to deny they’ve ever found themselves in a similar situation with a web project, I know I have and no doubt will again!

 The web project planning processes described below are not intended to the be a definitive set of web project management techniques that align with the classic project management methodologies, but a stripped down version that I personally find practical on a day to day basis when trying to juggle the realistic amount of work and lack of time we all have.